-- 3. Give the molecular formula of the predominant compound derived from myo-inositol in this sample that is consistent with the number of protons observed in the 1H NMR spectrum. - 4.
-Based on the number and integrations of the proton signals, give the number of symmetry plane(s) that exist(s) in this molecule. - 5.
+- 3. Give the molecular formula of the predominant compound derived from myo-inositol that is consistent with the number of protons observed in the 1H NMR spectrum of this sample. - 4.
+Based on the number of the proton signals and their integrations, give the number of symmetry plane(s) that exist(s) in this molecule. - 5.
 Complete the following perspective drawing of the most stable conformation of myo-inositol.
 Then label each hydrogen with the corresponding letter (a, b, c or d) according to the NMR spectrum above.
 Proton a must be on carbon a on the following representation.
 Draw its 3D structure.